algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## Write your First Algorithm

 As you can see in your algorithm editor, there is a basic algorithm already written that takes a string as input and returns the string "Hello" followed by the user input.

+The main thing to note about the algorithm is that it's wrapped in the apply() function.

+The apply() function defines the input point of the algorithm.
+We use the apply() function in order to make different algorithms standardized.
+This makes them easily chained and helps authors think about designing their algorithms in a way that makes them easy to leverage and predictable for end users.

 To run this algorithm first hit the "Compile" button on the top right hand corner of the algorithm editor and then at the bottom of the page in the console you'll see a confirmation that it has compiled and the version number of that commit.